 Cantaloupe plants are vines that can get rather long, so they are generally reserved for traditional vegetable gardens and are not suitable for growing in containers.
 In recent years, some bush varieties of cantaloupe have been developed for those with limited space.
-However, these bush varieties still get too large to be grown in average-sized containers.
+However, these bush varieties still get too large to be grown in average-sized containers for the most part.

 Cantaloupe need at least 6-8 hours of sunlight per day to thrive - the more the better.
 They also need lots of room to spread out and should be planted at least 6 feet away from other plants in your garden.
 Cantaloupe are summer fruit and do well in hot, humid environments.
 They should be planted after the soil has warmed up in the spring.
 The seeds typically germinate best when soil temperatures are in the 75-85 degree F range.
 The melons are usually ready for harvest in mid to late summer.